-Your role would be to moderate the forum, and keep it clean from spam and other nonsense.
-From long I have planned to integrate forum on ShoutMeLoud, and in the past I also integrated one Q&A forum, which was good but it lacked many features like:
+Your role would be to moderate the forum and keep it clean from spam and other nonsense.
+For long I have planned to integrate forum on ShoutMeLoud, and in the past, I integrated one Q&A forum, which was good, but lacked many features like:

 - Proper structuring of post